Mike Pompeo: Trump's loyalist diplomat and ex-spymaster

-Mike Pompeo was a hardline Republican congressman before President Donald Trump appointed him to direct the CIA.
+Mike Pompeo was a hardline Republican congressman before President Donald Trump appointed him to direct the CIA and later to lead the US Department of State.

 He has in the past played down findings by the CIA that the Russians attempted to influence last year's US election.